Metrical psalter

 A metrical psalter is a kind of Bible translation: a book containing a verse translation of all or part of the Book of Psalms in vernacular poetry, meant to be sung as hymns in a church.
 Some metrical psalters include melodies or harmonisations.
-The composition of metrical psalters was a large enterprise of the Protestant Reformation, especially in its Calvinist manifestation.
+The composition of metrical psalters was a large enterprise of the Protestant Reformation, especially in its Calvinist manifestation that is still practiced today.